facelessuser/label-bot/README.md

 ```
 @gir-bot retrigger all
 ```

-It is advisable currently to either run one or all.
-Though the bot will accept multiple commands in a comment, and run them, they will all be independently dispatched at the same time without knowledge of changes each other are making.
-When running `all`, the share the knowledge.
-They are designed to be run together to reduce needed API calls.

 Available checks that can be retriggered are: `wip`, `review`, `triage`, and `auto-label`. `triage` cannot be run in pull requests, and the other are not run outside of pull requests.